kknb1982/pands-project/README.md

             plt.title(f'Violin plot of {name} in cm separated by species') plt.savefig(name+ 'violin.png')
             plt.close()

+Using the structure in 3.2.11 these plots could be created as a single plot of subplots, rather than individually.

 # 4. Further reading and information
 For more information about the Iris Fisher Data Set, the code used in this file and using Python for visual data analyis please read [Descriptor.ipynb](https://github.com/kknb1982/pands-project/blob/main/Descriptor.ipynb).